Query options

 $top

-query option allows API consumers to limit the result of a query.
+The $top query option allows API consumers to limit the result of a query.

 The implementation is based on the syntax defined in the OData specification.